IriLrnr/EvIBM/DOCUMENTATION.md

 Generate_genome recieves a vector, and an integer corresponding to the vector's size.
 The genome is allocated.For each spot in the genome, it draws a value between 0 and 1 with equal chance.

 #### The graph <a name="graph"></a>
-Now we have one population with individuals, that have a genome, coordinates and a species (and it's  helpful list of bootycalls.
-We know, at first, the individuals are identical, so we have **genetic flow** between all individuals.
-But further in time, the individuals accumulate diffences, and we have to find out the possible genetic flow in this population.
-How?
+It begins with one population with individuals, that have a genome, coordinates and a species (and it's list of compatible and spatial neighbors.
+At first, the individuals are identical, so **genetic flow** exists between all individuals.
+But further in time, the individuals accumulate diffences.
+In that case, genetic flow can be constructed as **graph**.

-We construct a **graph**, where the vertices corespond to individuals, and an edge exists between two vertices if the two individuals are genetically compatible (independently of geography).
+In this graph, the vertices corespond to individuals, and an edge exists between two vertices if the two individuals are genetically compatible (independently of geography).

 To make the correspondence between the graph and the individual, each vertex has an index that is the same as the `Population` vector's index of its corresponding individual.
 As the generations pass, species connect and disconnect, as shown bellow (it can be seen forward or backwards)

 ![](./figs/species.png)